phoenixframework/phoenix/guides/introduction/up_and_running.md

 If your screen looks like the image above, congratulations!
 You now have a working Phoenix application.
 In case you can't see the page above, try accessing it via [http://127.0.0.1:4000](http://127.0.0.1:4000) and later make sure your OS has defined "localhost" as "127.0.0.1".

-Locally, our application is running in an `iex` session.
-To stop it, we hit `ctrl-c` twice, just as we would to stop `iex` normally.
+To stop it, we hit `ctrl-c` twice.

-[The next step](https://hexdocs.pm/phoenix/adding_pages.html) is customizing our application just a bit to give us a sense of how a Phoenix app is put together.
+Now you are ready to explore the world provided by Phoenix!
+See [our community page](community.html) for books, screencasts, courses, and more.

+Alternatively, you can continue reading these guides to have a quick introduction into all the parts that make your Phoenix application.
+If that's the case, we recommend you to move forward to the [Request life-cycle](request_lifecycle.html) guide.